When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-There’s more passion for sports and sports gambling in Alaska than you might guess but unfortunately, so far at least, there’s no legal online sportsbetting.
+There’s more passion for sports and sports gambling in Alaska than you might guess – Alaskans spend $348 million on it annually – but unfortunately, so far at least, there is no legal online sports betting in the state.

 Gambling regulation has become especially relevant to sports fans in Alaska, however, as they’ve watched the legal landscape for betting on sports in America change shape drastically in 2018.

 We’re seeing legal sports betting opening up in lots of US states and although it hasn’t happened in the most northern state yet, there are some reasons to be optimistic for the future.

 We’ll go over several key elements of sports betting laws in Alaska including:

 |Quick Facts about Online Sports Betting in Alaska|

 20K public contests per day